felipeetchatz/system-design-and-coding-challenges/challenges/01-url-shortener/design.md

 ### Choice: Cache-Aside Pattern with Redis

-**Read Flow:**
+**Read Flow (Redirect):**
 1. Check Redis cache first
-2. If cache hit, return immediately
+2. If cache hit:
+   - Increment `click_count` and update `last_accessed` in database (async or sync, depending on requirements)
+   - Return redirect immediately
-3. If cache miss, query PostgreSQL
+3. If cache miss:
+   - Query PostgreSQL for original URL
+   - Increment `click_count` and update `last_accessed` in database
-4. Store result in Redis with TTL
+   - Store result in Redis with TTL (based on updated click_count)
-5. Return to client
+   - Return redirect to client

+**Note:** `click_count` and `last_accessed` updates can be done asynchronously to avoid impacting redirect latency, but must be eventually consistent for analytics accuracy.

 **Write Flow:**
 1. Write to PostgreSQL